What are grounds for divorce in the military?

 What is your experience with military divorce?

 Our experience with military is extensive.
-Our attorneys have been working on divorces for military members for the last twenty five years.
+Our divorce attorneys have been working on divorces for military members for the last twenty five years.
 Mr. Moore was a member of the military.
 He was Army Special Forces and has subsequently been divorced.
 He actually has had a military divorce.
 We specialize in this area of practice predominantly because all of us here have some level and degree of experience with the military.

 Because of that experience, what common obstacles do you find a soldier or a spouse might face with a divorce?